Republicans prepare to move quickly on Supreme Court opening as Trump weighs top contenders

 Two Republican senators, Susan Collins of Maine and Lisa Murkowski of Alaska, said over the weekend that whoever is elected president in November should nominate Ginsburg’s replacement.
-But it would take four Republican senators, joining with all 47 Democrats and independents who caucus with Democrats, to block consideration of a Trump nominee.
+But it would take four Republican senators joining with all 47 Democrats and independents who caucus with Democrats to block consideration of a Trump nominee.

-It was not publicly known Sunday whether any other Republicans would join Collins and Murkowski, though Trump advisers saw Sen. Mitt Romney (R-Utah) as a possible third defection, according to someone involved in White House deliberations.
+It was not publicly known Sunday whether any other Republicans would join Collins and Murkowski, though Trump advisers saw Sen. Mitt Romney (R-Utah) as a possible third defection, according to someone involved in White House deliberations who spoke on the condition of anonymity to discuss the matter.
 The Senate GOP dynamics should come into clearer focus later this week when lawmakers return to Washington and are able to strategize together, including at their regular Tuesday lunch.

 Republican leaders said Sunday they were pressing ahead to seize a monumental chance to solidify the court’s rightward ideological shift by replacing Ginsburg, a liberal icon, with a conservative jurist.

-“I can tell you what’s going to happen,” Sen. John A. Barrasso III (R-Wyo.), chairman of the Senate Republican Conference, said on NBC’s “Meet the Press.”
+“I can tell you what’s going to happen,” Sen. John Barrasso (R-Wyo.), chairman of the Senate Republican Conference, said on NBC News’s “Meet the Press.”
 “The president is going to make a nomination.
 I believe it’s going to be this week.
 And Lindsey Graham, chairman of the Judiciary Committee, will hold hearings.
 And there will be a vote on the floor of the United States Senate this year.”

 Graham — an institutionalist turned Trump loyalist — will play a central role in Supreme Court battle

-Trump said Saturday night he would nominate a woman, and people involved in the deliberations said the two leading contenders were Amy Coney Barrett and Barbara Lagoa, both federal judges.
+Trump said Saturday night that he would nominate a woman, and people involved in the deliberations said the two leading contenders were Amy Coney Barrett and Barbara Lagoa, both federal judges.

 The president spent the weekend quizzing advisers and allies about the backgrounds of both women and gaming out the political fallout of either nomination.
-White House Counsel Pat Cipollone and White House chief of staff Mark Meadows are leading the search process, with Cipollone overseeing the legal review and vetting of candidates and Meadows focusing on the political calculations and the state of play in the Senate.
+White House Counsel Pat Cipollone and White House Chief of Staff Mark Meadows are leading the search process, with Cipollone overseeing the legal review and vetting of candidates and Meadows focusing on the political calculations and the state of play in the Senate.

 Barrett was a finalist for the last Supreme Court vacancy, in 2018, which was filled by Justice Brett M. Kavanaugh.
 She met personally with Trump for about 30 minutes during that time.

-Barrett, 48, an appeals court judge for the Seventh Circuit who lives in South Bend, Ind., is a favorite of social conservatives and well known by people in Trump’s orbit.
-She was one of the late justice Antonin Scalia’s favorite law clerks.
+Barrett, 48, an appeals court judge for the Circuit who lives in South Bend, Ind., is a favorite of social conservatives and well known by people in Trump’s orbit.
+She was one of Justice Antonin Scalia’s favorite law clerks.

 Senate Majority Leader Mitch McConnell (R-Ky.), who has spoken with Trump twice about the opening, has told others that he would support Barrett and that Republican senators know the most about her and would be comfortable with her, according to two people who have discussed the matter with McConnell.